Transforming Customer Experience in Hospitality: A Leadership Approach

 4. Empower Your Team

-Equip frontline staff with both the authority and the confidence to solve guest problems in the moment.
+Equip frontline staff with both the authority and confidence to solve guest problems in the moment.
 When employees don’t have to “check with a manager,” the service feels seamless to the guest and confidence-building to the employee.

 5. Coach and Recognize in the Moment